hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 ```

 Press enter after you type in that command.
 You will get a couple of messages, but in a few seconds you should get back the command prompt `$`; the string of characters before the command prompt, however, have changed.
 They should say something like `[rc_training01@compute-a-16-73 ~]`.
 Make sure that your command prompt is now preceded by a character string that contains the word "compute".
-We want to do all of our work on the worker nodes, and not on the head/login node.
+We want to do all of our work on the compute nodes, and not on the head/login node.

 ### Loading the appropriate R module